kevinjosethomas/Recommendations/README.md

 #### Friends and people who I've helped in the past &lt;3

 ## Contribute
 To add yourself below, fork the repository, add yourself by following the [format](#format) below and create a pull request [here](https://github.com/TrustedMercury/Testimonials/compare).
+Would appreciate it if you would star the repository too!
 Please refrain from swearing in the comment, thanks 💖 Credit to [@Iapetus-11](https://github.com/iapetus-11) for the idea of this repository!

 ## Format